devansh-kumar-jha/CSE-BUBBLE/README.md

 vvp test
 ```
 This will show the output of bubble sort program.
 Note that you can also use *bubble_sort.v* in place of *bubble_sort_auto.v*.
-If you use *bubble_sort.v* you can change the array enterred in the program by changing the data section in file *bubble_sort.v*.
+If you use *bubble_sort.v* you can change the array enterred in the program by changing the data section in file *bubble_sort.v* testbench area.